 \subsection{Proof of Theorem \ref{Th.Extension.1}}

-Note first that the approximation representation for the replication error is the same as in SVJ case, in particular, approximations of $I_\zs{i,n},\,i=1,2,3$ are the same since martingale sums are resulted from It\^o's formula in one dimension case.
+Note first that the approximation representation for the replication error is the same as in the SVJ case.
+In particular, the approximations of $I_\zs{i,n},\,i=1,2,3$ are the same since the martingale sums are obtained by one-dimension It\^o's formula.
 The only difference is that in finding the limit of the total transaction costs one has replaced $S_\zs{t^{-}_{j-1}}$ and $y_\zs{t^{-}_{j-1}}$ by terminal values $S_\zs{1^{-}}$ and $y_\zs{1^{-}}$.
-Now, the two-dimension version of It\^o's formula applied for the difference provides sums concerning to the dynamics of $y_t$.
-By the elementary property of Poisson process one can ignore the jump part of $y_t$ in the time interval $[t^*,1]$.
-Hence, the martingale approximation for this difference is the same as in SVJ case.
+Now, the two-dimension version of It\^o's formula applied for the difference provides the sums concerning the dynamics of $y_t$.
+By an elementary property of Poisson process one can ignore the jump part of $y_t$ in the time interval $[t^*,1]$.
+Hence, the martingale approximation for this difference is the same as in the SVJ case.
 However one needs to check the integrability of $\alpha_i(t,y_t), i=1,2$.
-For this aim, condition $\sup_\zs{0\le t\le 1}\E\, y_t^2<\infty$ is needed but this is fulfilled under condition $(\C_3)$ together with the linear growth and Lipshitz properties of these coefficients, see Appendix \ref{App.SDEJ}. \endproof
+For this aim, the condition $\sup_\zs{0\le t\le 1}\E\, y_t^2<\infty$ is needed but this is fulfilled under Condition $(\C_3)$ together with the linear growth and Lipshitz properties of these coefficients, see Appendix \ref{App.SDEJ}. \endproof